hako-mikan/sd-webui-lora-block-weight/README.md

 For LyCORIS, full-model blobks used,so you need to input 26 weights.
 You can use weight for LoRA, in this case, the weight of blocks not in LoRA is set to 1.
 If the above format is not used, the preset will treat it as a comment line.
+Lines beginning with `#` are explicitly treated as comment lines.

 ### Weights Setting
 Enter the identifier and weights.